Home Page

 - In the morning the children of Israel departed Rameses

-and in the sight of the Egyptians they journeyed to
+in the sight of the Egyptians (Num 33:3).
+On this day,

-burying their dead, having spent the prior day in
+dead (Num 33:4), having spent the prior day in mourning.

 [ NB: Those who consider the children of Israel departed for Succoth